-Private accommodations are mostly cheaper than the hotels (even hostels are not cheap in NY).
-Especially if don’t travel alone.
-Have a look at Airbnb, which I used for 3 nights while I stayed at a hostel for another three nights (the hostel was terrible by the way).
+Private accommodations are mostly cheaper than hotels (even hostels are not cheap in NY).
+Especially if you don’t travel alone, have a look at Airbnb, which I used for 3 nights while I stayed at a hostel for another three nights (the hostel was terrible, by the way).

 Get a $$$ discount for Airbnb the first time by using this Discount Airbnb Link.
-Just consider that a metro station is close to you accommodation so you don’t have to stay close to the Times Square etc.
+Just consider that a metro station is close to your accommodation, so you don’t have to stay close to Times Square, etc.

-If you stay in a hostel or a private apartment and want to do your own cooking try to shop in Harlem, Brooklyn etc. It is much cheaper than in Manhattan.
-You can also drink the clean New York tap water, so it is not only cheaper but also saves the environment.
+If you stay in a hostel or a private apartment and want to do your own cooking, try to shop in Harlem, Brooklyn, etc. It is much cheaper than in Manhattan.
+You can also drink the clean New York tap water, so it is cheaper and saves the environment.

 Tickets and Tours

-New York has a lot of activities that are free (and which you will find out about in this post, however, some activities just cost a bit but you can save money, by researching beforehand and which then help you saving on those tours and activities.
+New York has many free activities (and which you will find out about in this post.
+However, some activities just cost a bit.
+You can save money by researching beforehand and which then helps you save on those tours and activities.

-You might be able to save money in New York by using the official New York Pass – if you plan to visit some attractions that cost money it can help you to save a lot.
+You might be able to save money in New York by using the official New York Pass – if you plan to visit some attractions that cost money, it can help you save a lot.

 Read more: Best places to eat cheap in NY.